-There are many common vein related conditions or diseases that cause vein pain to occur.
+There are many common vein-related conditions or diseases that cause vein pain to occur.
 Some of these conditions are very serious and can even be lethal.
-A thorough an accurate assessment by a board-certified vein pain expert is essential in order to achieve an accurate diagnosis in a timely fashion in order to prevent the conditions from worsening and causing significant health issues.
+A thorough and accurate assessment by a board-certified vein pain expert is essential in order to achieve an accurate diagnosis in a timely fashion in order to prevent the conditions from worsening and causing significant health issues.
 Some of the more common conditions that result in vein pain are listed below.

 Venous Reflux or Venous Insufficiency

 Venous reflux disease is a common cause of leg pain, leg swelling, and the development of varicose veins.
 Some patients can develop dermatitis or skin browning around their ankles.
 Venous reflux results from weak valves inside of leg veins which causes abnormal blood flow to occur in the legs.
 Venous reflux disease leads to pain in the majority of patients that have this condition.
 Circulation pain in the faulty veins often occurs.
 Compression stockings and leg elevation can be useful to relieve symptoms from this condition.
 There are often interventional treatments that may resolve the condition and resolve the symptoms.
 Seek a board-certified vascular physician to be assessed for this condition.
 An ultrasound will be needed to confirm the diagnosis.

 May Thurner Syndrome is a congenital abnormality of venous anatomy in the pelvis that can lead to leg pain, leg swelling, and blood clots.
 It usually affects the left leg and left pelvic iliac vein.
 A narrowing or stricture of the iliac vein causes the symptoms.
 May Thurner Syndrome can be successfully treated with a vein stent in the left iliac vein.